candidtim/extmake/README.md

     pip install extmake

-If you prefer so, you can safely alias `extmake` to `make`.
+If you prefer so, you can safely use `extmake` everwhere instead of `make`.
 ExtMake will process regular Makefiles by simply proxying them to `make`, albeit with some overhead.

 ## Dependencies